cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 emergency jump to get away from danger quickly.
 The calculations for a successful portal with the correct destination are done with
 \<Navigation/Jump Plotter\>.

+### Electronic Warfare

+Electronic warfare represents the invisible battlefield of signal manipulation, hacking, and system disruption that occurs alongside physical combat.
+A skilled EWAR operator can disable enemy systems, protect allied vessels, and turn the tide of battle without firing a single physical weapon.

+#### Defensive Countermeasures

+Ships equipped with electronic warfare systems can deploy countermeasures against incoming weapons or hostile electronic attacks.
+This creates an electronic shield that confuses or disrupts enemy targeting and attack systems.

+The EWAR operator makes an opposed <Software/Electronic Warfare> check against the weapon's EWAR rating.
+Success means the incoming weapon misses completely or the electronic attack fails.
+Each mark beyond the minimum success can be stored for future electronic defence or used to launch a counter-attack.

+A vessel's EWDR (Electronic Warfare Defense Rating) provides a bonus to these defensive checks, representing the quality of its passive protective systems.

+**Spotlight Example:** *"As enemy missiles streak toward your vessel, Elara activates the EWS-CE2 countermeasures suite.
+Her fingers dance across the console as she generates false signatures and jamming signals.
+Make a Software check against the missiles' EWAR rating of 8."*

+#### Signal Disruption

+EWAR operators can target specific enemy systems to temporarily disable or degrade their functionality.
+This creates openings for other tactical actions and can significantly reduce enemy combat effectiveness.
+The EWAR operator makes a <Software/Electronic Warfare> check against the target's EWDR.
+Success allows them to choose one of the following effects based on marks generated:

+- Interference (1 mark): Target system operates at reduced efficiency (+2 TN to related checks for one segment)
+- Blackout (2 marks): Target system temporarily fails (auto-fails related checks for one segment)
+- Cascade (3+ marks): Target suffers 1 ElE damage per mark beyond 2

+The target system must be specified before the check (sensors, weapons, navigation, or communications).
+Systems can be targeted individually or as a group with higher difficulty.

+**Spotlight Example:**  *"The enemy cruiser's weapons are charging.
+Morgan initiates a targeted disruption against their targeting computers.
+On success with 2 marks, their next weapon attack automatically fails as the targeting solution dissolves into digital noise."*

+#### Electronic Infiltration

+More sophisticated than simple disruption, infiltration allows an EWAR operator to access enemy systems for surveillance or even control.
+This represents deeper hacking into the target vessel's computers.

+This requires an Ongoing <Software/Cyber Operations> check against a TN based on the target's security level (typically 10-16), with multiple successes required (typically 2-4).
+Each attempt takes one spotlight.

+Success allows one of the following, depending on marks accumulated:
+* Access sensor data (2 total marks)
+* Monitor communications (3 total marks)
+* Control a minor system (4 total marks)
+* Control a major system (5+ total marks)

+Control lasts for a number of segments equal to marks beyond the minimum required.
+The infiltration can be detected and countered with a successful opposed <Software> check.

+**Spotlight Example:** *"After two tense segments of digital infiltration, Kai finally breaks through the enemy's firewall.
+With 4 total marks accumulated, he gains temporary control of their auxiliary thrusters.
+'I'm going to fire them at precisely the wrong moment,' he says with a grim smile."*

+#### Signal Masking

+EWAR operators can reduce their own vessel's detectability by managing emissions and creating false signatures.
+This makes the ship harder to detect, target, or track accurately.

+The operator makes a <Software/Electronic Warfare> check against TN 8.
+Each mark reduces the ship's Signal Rating (SiR) by 1 for one segment.
+The ship must maintain reduced power operations during this time, limiting acceleration and weapon use.

+**Spotlight Example:** *"As your ship approaches the asteroid field, Vex initiates emission control protocols.
+'Going dark,' she announces, as systems throughout the ship power down to minimal levels.
+Her Software check yields 3 marks, reducing your SiR from 9 to 6, making you much harder to detect among the asteroid's natural radiation signatures."*

+#### EMP Attacks

+Specialized EMP weapons can be deployed to directly attack a target's electronic systems.
+Unlike conventional weapons, EMPs bypass physical armor but directly damage Electronic Endurance.

+The operator makes a <Software> check against the target's EWDR.
+Success inflicts ElE damage equal to the marks generated plus the weapon's damage modifier.
+This can quickly disable a ship without destroying it physically.

+Ships can defend against EMP attacks with opposed <Software/Electronic Warfare>
+checks, just as they would against conventional weapons.

+**Spotlight Example:** *"The pirate vessel refuses to surrender.
+'Deploying Zeus,' announces Elara, activating the ship's EMP projector.
+A pulse of invisible energy washes over the target.
+On a successful check with 3 marks, the pirate vessel's lights flicker and go dark as its systems crash, helpless but intact."*

+#### Electronic Warfare Consequences

+As a vessel's Electronic Endurance (ElE) decreases the the integrity of the systems suffer.
+At the point where the ElE reaches 0, the ship suffers a critical hit to its systems.
+Handling critical hits is handled Spacecraft Critical Hit System section.

 ### Weapons Operations